meicatalan-postgrad/customer-churn-prediction/README.md

 The following steps were performed to prepare the data:

 - Handling missing values
-- Encoding categorical variables
+- Converting `TotalCharges` to numeric format
-- Feature scaling
+- Encoding categorical variables using one-hot encoding
 - Train-test split for model validation

-These steps ensure the dataset is structured appropriately for machine learning models.
+These steps ensured the dataset was clean, structured, and suitable for machine learning models.

 ---

 ## 5. Model Development

-Multiple machine learning models were trained and evaluated:
+Three machine learning models were developed and evaluated:

-- Logistic Regression
+- Logistic Regression (baseline model)
-- Decision Tree
+- Decision Tree (interpretable, captures non-linear patterns)
-- Random Forest
+- Random Forest (ensemble model for improved performance)

-These models were selected to compare both simple and more complex approaches to classification.
+These models were selected to compare both simple and more advanced approaches to classification.

 ---